Swagoon99/Swagoon99/README.md

 - 🌱 I’m learning to become an **Azure Security Engineer Associate**
 - 👯 I’m looking to collaborate on projects within the **Microsoft ecosystem**
 - 🤔 I’m open to connecting with others who are learning or working in **Cloud Security**
-- 💬 Ask me about anything
+- 💬 Contact me for opportunities.
-- 📫 How to reach me: frederickadigu@gmail.com
+- 📫 How to reach me: frederickadigun@gmail.com
-- ⚡ Fun fact: I am a Medical Doctor
+- ⚡ Fun fact: I am a Medical Doctor.
 <!--
 **Swagoon99/Swagoon99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->